Chanthaly

 Chanthaly (Lao: ຈັນທະລີ) is a 2012 Lao horror film directed by Mattie Do and written by Christopher Larsen.
 It is the first horror film to be written and directed entirely in Laos and the first Lao feature film directed by a woman.
 Chanthaly was screened at the 2012 Luang Prabang Film Festival and the 2013 Fantastic Fest.
-Pop singer Amphaiphun Phimmapunya stars in the leading role as Chanthaly, alongside Douangmany Soliphanh and Soukchinda Duangkhamchan.
+Pop singer Amphaiphun Phimmapunya stars as Chanthaly, alongside Douangmany Soliphanh and Soukchinda Duangkhamchan.

 Plot

 Chanthaly is being raised alone by her overprotective father, sequestered in their home in Vientiane.
 She suspects that her dead mother's ghost is trying to deliver a message to her from the afterlife.
 After a change in the medication treating her hereditary heart condition causes the hallucinations to cease, Chanthaly must decide whether or not to risk succumbing to her terminal illness to hear her mother's last words.